CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

 \subsubsection{Rate-Distortion Trade-off in Act-VAE}

 We analyze the trade-off between semantic compactness and reconstruction fidelity through an information-theoretic lens.
 The information capacity of a latent trajectory is governed by the product $N_q \cdot \log(K)$.
-Theoretically, reconstruction quality (PSNR) is positively correlated with this capacity, as high-frequency motion details—which typically harbor greater information density—require a larger latent space to be accurately preserved.
+Reconstruction quality measured by PSNR is positively correlated with this capacity, as high-frequency motion details, which typically contain greater information density, require a larger latent space to be accurately preserved.

-As detailed in Table~\ref{tab:act_vae}, while increasing $N_q$ or $K$ naturally boosts PSNR, it incurs diminishing returns in compression efficiency.
-A larger information footprint ($N_q \cdot \log(K)$) lowers the Compression Rate ($r$), thereby increasing the complexity of representation learning.
-Crucially, for the downstream VLM, learning difficulty scales with sequence length ($N_q$) and vocabulary size ($K$).
-Excessive sequence lengths or vocabulary sizes dilute the attention mechanism, hindering the model's ability to capture semantic dependencies.
+As detailed in Table~\ref{tab:act_vae}, increasing $N_q$ or $K$ naturally improves PSNR but also increases the latent token capacity that the downstream VLM must model.
+For the policy, learning difficulty scales with both the sequence length $N_q$ and vocabulary size $K$.
+Excessive sequence lengths or vocabulary sizes dilute attention and hinder the model's ability to capture semantic dependencies.
 Consequently, we aim to maximize fidelity without sacrificing the compactness required for effective VLM training.
-We identify the configuration $N_q=16, K=256$ (highlighted) as the optimal ``elbow point.''
-This setting strikes a balance, securing high-fidelity reconstruction while maintaining a manageable compression rate for semantic learnability.
+We identify the highlighted configuration $N_q=16, K=256$ as the optimal ``elbow point''.
+This setting preserves high reconstruction fidelity while keeping the latent representation compact enough for token-space policy learning.